Dry-leaf Gum Moth

 Cathy Byrne & Stella Crossley

-These Caterpillars are brown with orange dots.
-Their claspers are splayed out like a fish tail, and there are a pair of fleshy knobs on the second abdominal segment.
+These Caterpillars are grey or brown with yellow or orange dots.
+Their claspers are splayed out like a fish tail, and there are a dorsal pair of pale fleshy knobs on the second abdominal segment.

-The caterpillars feed on the mature foliage of :
+The caterpillars feed on the mature foliage of various Gum Trees (MYRTACEAE), such as

 The caterpillars pupate on the ground in a cocoon which they cover with debris.

 The adult moths are brownish purple, with a vague pale or dark mark halfway along the hind margin of each forewing.
 The forewings have recurved wingtips, and the hindwings each have an angular tornus.
 The wingspan is about 3.5 cms.

 The moth usually rests with the hindwings covered.
 The females have thread-like antennae.
 The males have very feathery antennae.